phmatray/Ducky/docs/general/core-concepts/reducers.md

 ## Defining Reducers

-In R3dux, reducers are defined by extending the `SliceReducers<TState>` class, where `TState` represents the type of the state slice that the reducer manages.
+In Ducky, reducers are defined by extending the `SliceReducers<TState>` class, where `TState` represents the type of the state slice that the reducer manages.
 Within a reducer, you map actions to the state changes they should produce.

 ### Example of a Simple Reducer